2018-19 Housing Sign-Ups for Returning Students

 Our campus apartments & residence halls offer male- and female-only options, as well as gender-inclusive options.
 Midtown houses are gender-inclusive.
-If a student chooses a “male” or “female” suite or apartment, they will be assigned based on the gender indicated on their housing contract.
+In other locations on campus, if a student marks “male” or “female” on their housing contract, they will be assigned based on that gender, unless they mark “gender-inclusive housing” as their preference.
 When making residence hall, room and roommate assignments, the university does not discriminate based upon race, religion, sexual orientation, disability, nationality, or culture.

 Process for Theme Housing Students will have to apply for the specific theme houses for which they are interested.
 Some of those communities require an individual application, while some have a group application or presentation.
 Academic-theme applications are due February 12, 2018 (Art, Foreign Language, Honors, Humanities).
 Summit Park Leadership Community applications are due at noon on February 23, 2018.

 Process for Fraternity Houses All fraternity chapters require that members live in their house for a set number of semesters.
 After residents submit their housing contract in MyDrury, each chapter will have a room sign-up meeting in March.
 The deadline to submit a housing contract to live in a fraternity house is 4 p.m.
 Friday, March 1, 2018.